Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 - Change the `#monthly-challenge` channel topic and description in Slack.
 - Give a brief description of the challenge.

+Read the "[Update `#monthly-challenge` Channel's Topic and Description](#update-monthly-challenge-channels-topic-and-description)" section for the technical instructions.

 #### Making an Announcement for a New Challenge

 ✅ **Tasks**: